Why Search Engine Optimisation Should Matter To You

 Where a physical shopfront with significant foot traffic was once the cornerstone of running a wedding photography business, all it takes to reach potential clients is to have a photography website and a range of social media accounts.

-In 2019, there are a number of ways to acquire new wedding photography clients.
+There are a number of ways to acquire new wedding photography clients.

 There’s the age-old word-of-mouth referral marketing.
 This can come from past customers who recommend your business to their social circle or from fellow industry colleagues who want to support you.
 For example, florists, planners, makeup artist and venue managers are likely sources of industry-related recommendations (so build real relationships with them online and offline).
 Even fellow wedding photographers can be advocates of your business.

 Another source of customers comes from online marketing.
 This can involve regularly publishing and engaging on social media platforms such as Instagram, Pinterest and Facebook.
 Other forms of online marketing include on-page SEO, image SEO, off-page SEO, running Google Ads and/or Facebook adverts, and advertising for editorial spots on magazines and blogs.
 Some savvy wedding photographers also leverage YouTube to reach potential clients.

 Once upon a time, Facebook was extremely effective at reaching potential clients.
 But once the social media giant turned its focus on monetising its user base, using a Facebook Business Page to reach users free-of-charge became a frustrating experience.
 That is, without paying for ads, wedding photographers quickly realiSed that a very small percentage of their followers saw their posts.